Aditi Prabhudeva

-Sudeepana Banakar Prabhudeva (born 13 January 1994), known professionally as Aditi Prabhudeva, is an Indian actress who predominantly appears in Kannada films.
+Aditi Prabhudeva (born Sudeepana Banakar Prabhudeva; 13 January 1994), is an Indian actress and content creator who predominantly works in Kannada cinema.
+After debuting in television, she transitioned to films in 2017 with Dhairyam and rose to prominence with commercially and critically acclaimed performances in Bazaar, Sinnga, and Ranganayaki (all in 2019).

+She received the Chandanavana Film Critics Academy Award for Best Actress for Ranganayaki and has been featured multiple times in the Bangalore Times Most Desirable Women list.

 Early and personal life

 Aditi was born as Sudeepana Banakar Prabhudeva on 13 January 1994, in Davanagere, Karnataka.
 She is also an MBA Graduate from BIET College, Davanagere.

 On 28 November 2022, Aditi married businessman Yashas Patla, at Bangalore Palace.
 The couple have a daughter, born in April 2024.

 Career

-Aditi made her debut in Kannada cinema with the 2017 movie Dhairyam.However she came into limelight through the films Bazaar opposite debutant Dhanveerah directed by Simple Suni, Sinnga with Chiranjeevi sarja and the Ranganayaki where she played the lead the role.
+Aditi made her debut in Kannada cinema with the 2017 movie Dhairyam.
+However she came into limelight through the films Bazaar opposite debutant Dhanveerah directed by Simple Suni, Sinnga with Chiranjeevi sarja and the Ranganayaki where she played the lead the role.
 She further solidified her position in the industry with the Bramachari a comedy drama film.
 Her next film with MG Srinivas titled Old Monk which was released during the covid lockdown also turned out to be entertaining and good movie.
 She was then seen alongside Jaggesh in Totapuri though the film received mixed reviews, the songs from the film were a big hit.

 She made her Marathi debut with the film Champion directed by Shahuraja Sindhe.
-Her next releases were Triple riding with Ganesh, Totapuri Chapter 2 and Once upon a time in Jamaligudda opposite Dhananjaya.
+Her next releases were Triple Riding with Ganesh, Totapuri Chapter 2 and Once Upon a Time in Jamaligudda opposite Dhananjaya.